 I don’t think so.

 believe that forlorn village of savages had anything to do with the magnificent

 ruins.
-But this posed the question of who the current inhabitants were and were
+But this posed the question of who the current inhabitants

-Skull Island was the mighty wall that divided humanity’s meager
+explorers of Skull Island was the mighty wall that divided humanity’s meager

 settlement from the terrors of the jungle interior.
 Huge and imposing,

 shadow.
 This was not the work of that struggling populace, but the